sapio-lang/sapio/plugin-example/README.md

   continuation.
 Royalties must be finite fractions from zero to one.
 They are rounded to millionths, then each payout is rounded down to whole satoshis using integer arithmetic.
 The shared royalty code has boundary and overflow tests.
 - [`treepay-contract`](treepay-contract/) provides the TreePay implementation
   and checked constructors without a plugin entry point.

 These three crates produce Rust libraries, not executable guest modules.
 The interface crates' versioned JSON enum names remain the wire interface.
+A typed handle checks the selected module's advertised argument and result interfaces.
-Resolving a typed handle only resolves a module identity; the host checks actual arguments and successful results against the receiver's schema on every call.
+The host also validates actual arguments and successful results on every call.

 The former `dao` directory contained only a manifest pointing at missing source.
 That placeholder has been removed; this workspace does not provide a DAO module.